Struggling with Gambling Addiction? Support is Available.

 There are numerous cognitive distortions related to gambling behavior.
 Here are some of the most important.

-- Thinking of Luck as responsible for the results: In this case, it is considered that "luck" is the determining factor of the results of the game.
-The players and players have the belief that luck will make them win in the game.
+• Thinking of Luck as responsible for the results: In this case, it is considered that "luck" is the determining factor of the results of the game.
+The players and players believe that luck will make them win the game.

-- Device personification: Occurs when the device is attributed to human qualities.
-For example, talking to the device and saying things like "Come on, I know you're smart, be good and win my prize."
+• Device personification occurs when the device is attributed to human qualities.
+For example, someone might talk to the device and say things like, "Come on, I know you're smart.
+Be good and win my prize."

 Tips To Deal With Cognitive Biases